In this document

 DC losses in the direct current path from PV modules to inverters are a crucial factor in energy yield simulations.
 These losses occur due to the electrical resistance in the DC combiner boxes and DC cables.

-In Solargis Evaluate, DC cable losses are set as a percentage value.
+Default DC cable losses can be adjusted in the Cabling section of the Energy system designer.
 This percentage represents the total DC electrical loss in the entire DC network at reference conditions, typically Standard Test Conditions (STC).

 Maximum power point (MPP) calculation: The Maximum Power Point (MPP) calculation utilizes the IV curve at the inverter input, which is derived from the previous simulation steps.